RIALI-MOUAD/Spark-Dataset/README.md

 ###### DataFrameFromFile.scala :
 The reason behind calling this object is to generate the Dataframes that we'll employ later to serve the project role as we are going to see in the main project object.
 ###### Sales2013.scala :
-In this project we'll use the function *AreSales2013* to drop non useful data
+In this project we would use the function *AreSales2013* to drop non useful data

 ###### Scala2013MinusRefund.scala :
 The main object of this sub-project which looks like this :